TimHanewich/Misc-Articles/TimHanewich.Foundry/article.md

 In this article, I'll show you how to get up and running with Microsoft Foundry in C# using this library.

 ## Why TimHanewich.Foundry?
+The biggest hurdle with official enterprise SDKs is the "cognitive overhead": the sheer amount of boilerplate code, deeply nested namespaces, and configuration objects you have to navigate just to send a simple prompt.

-While the official OpenAI or Azure SDKs are powerful, **TimHanewich.Foundry** targets the specific nuances of the Foundry Responses API.
+**TimHanewich.Foundry** was built for *simplicity*.
+While the official OpenAI or Azure SDKs are powerful, they are often designed for every possible edge case, which makes the learning curve steep.
+This library targets the specific nuances of the Microsoft Foundry service with a flat, intuitive architecture.
 It offers:
 - **Native Entra ID Support**: Simplifies Service Principal authentication.
 - **Smart Conversation Tracking**: Uses the `previous_response_id` natively to maintain context without manually managing arrays of message history.
 - **Strongly-Typed Tooling**: Simple classes for function calling and JSON mode.
-- **Zero Bloat**: Built for .NET 10+, it stays out of your way and lets you focus on the logic.
+- **Zero Bloat**: Built for .NET 10+, it stays out of your way and lets you focus on the logic

 ## Getting Started
 First, add the package to your project: